MrChadMWood/pyinterval/README.md

 - **More Timedeltas**: Provides a proxy for several more units of time, such as centisecond, decisecond, and decade.
 - **Lazy Evaluation**: Datetime objects can be passed after the relative time object has been defined, evaluating the the precise time relative to the passed datetime.
 - **Lazy Chain Validation**: Rough validation is provided during chaining and indexing, but it is not garunteed until evaluation occurs.
+- **Lazy Arithmatic Evaluation**: You can add or subtract a relativedelta from an Expression.
+When evaluated, the Expression class performs the necessary operations on the baseline date while taking care to preserve order of operations.

 ---